blakewatson/htmlforpeople/src/13-reusable-html-with-php.md

 ---
-title: "Reusable HTML with PHP"
+title: 'Reusable HTML with PHP'
-summary: "Learn how to reuse elements like navigation menus by leveraging the dynamic ability of PHP."
+summary: 'Learn how to reuse elements like navigation menus by leveraging the dynamic ability of PHP.'
-permalink: "reusable-html-with-php"
+permalink: 'reusable-html-with-php'
+tags: chapter
-layout: "base.njk"
+layout: 'chapter.njk'
 ---

 # Reusable HTML with PHP